 Strategies for the Hardest Questions

 For questions with multiple acceptable answers (like the original states), pick the answers that are easiest for you and always use the same ones.
 Practice saying them out loud repeatedly.
-The civics test is oral in both versions—the USCIS officer reads the question and you answer verbally.
+According to USCIS, the civics test is oral in both versions—the officer reads the question and you answer verbally.
 The best way to prepare for the hardest questions is by practicing with mock interviews.
 Citizenry's unlimited mock interviews simulate the actual USCIS interview experience.